patricklafrance/wmfnext-shell/README.md

 ### Use the event bus

-Most independent parts of a distributed applications usually ends up needing to talk to each others in a loosely coupled manner.
-To help with that, the shell comes with a basic implementation of a pub/sub mecanism called the event bus.
+Independent parts of a distributed application usually need to communicate with each others in a loosely coupled manner.
+To help with that, the shell offer a basic implementation of a pub/sub mecanism called the event bus.

-👉 Update the host application root layout to add a counter and an event listener.
+👉 To showcase how it works, we'll start by adding a counter to the host application and an event listener to increment the value when a specific event is dispatched.

 ```tsx
 // host - RootLayout.tsx